 It is a requirement under Irish law that a company must disclose their beneficial owners within five months of incorporation on public record.
-This is a separate filing to their filing with the Companies Registration Office.
-In simple terms, a beneficial owner is any natural person that owns and/ or controls in excess of 25% of the company, either directly or via a group structure.
+This is a separate obligation to their filing with the Companies Registration Office.
+In simple terms, a beneficial owner is any natural person that owns and/or controls in excess of 25% of the company, either directly or via a group structure.

-Where a corporate entity is listed as the shareholder, it is necessary to look through the group structure of the companies to identify the natural persons who own and control the shares.
+Where the shareholder is a corporate entity, it is necessary to look through the group structure of the companies to identify the natural persons who own and control the shares.

-Any changes to beneficial owners must also be notified as they occur.
+Any changes to beneficial owners must be notified as they occur.
 Where no such natural person can be identified, we can provide further advices on what must be disclosed.
 This information is available for public searching at a nominal fee.